Sunday, August 31, 2008

 On a cold spring day, John calls Betty on her celly: "I can see you."

 Betty stops and scans her worldview until she sights John.
-His heart filling with warmth, a certain heat, John runs toward her at full speed, stops short, and kisses who seems like the only friend he's ever had, namely Betty.
+His heart filling with warmth, a certain heat, John runs toward her full tilt, stops short, and kisses who seems like the only friend he's ever had, namely Betty.
 She smiles like mad--on the radio, on the TV, over loudspeakers, at that moment Year One of One-Hundred Years of Peace is announced and our heroes want to believe it.

 "Happy Century of Peace, John!"